Posting Orders Daily

 10 Tips for first time menstrual cup use

-Ok, so you have decided to give a menstrual cup a go.
+So you have decided to give a menstrual cup a go.
 You have read the rave reviews or been recommended to try one by a cup loving friend.
 It may seem daunting as you look at your new purchase and wonder just how well it will work.
 To help you as you begin along your menstrual cup journey, we have put together a few tips to help you get the best results when using your cup for the first time.

 It is important to remember that every women is different, in cycle length and flow, in cervix position, in pelvic floor strength, and the list goes on.
 However, following the below suggestions, should help prevent or resolve any issues you may be experiencing.

-Don’t expect to be able to insert and then remove your cup perfectly the first time and then proceed with life as normal with no further issues.
-In some cases, this might be exactly what happens, but experience shows that it takes a little practice to get used to using a menstrual cup – but the results are always worth it!
+Don’t expect to be able to insert and then remove your cup perfectly the first time, and then proceed with life as normal with no further issues.
+In some cases, this might be exactly what happens, but experience shows that it takes a little practice to get used to using a menstrual cup.
+BUT, the results are always worth it!
 You may wish to consider wearing a panty liner for the first couple of cycles until you are confident with using your menstrual cup.

 If your cup is correctly sized and inserted: